 Courtroom etiquette is important for everyone to know.
 No matter who you are, the same rules apply.
 When you show respect for the court’s rules, you’re helping the court and you’re helping yourself.
 If you have to appear in court, prepare accordingly and follow courtroom etiquette rules.

-At The Law Office of Cohen & Jaffe, our personal injury attorneys successfully handled numerous hearings and trials throughout Long Island and nearby areas including Nassau County, Suffolk County and Queens.
+At The Law Office of Cohen & Jaffe, our personal injury lawyer in Long Island successfully handled numerous hearings and trials throughout Long Island and nearby areas including Nassau County, Suffolk County and Queens.
 If your case must go to court, we can help you prepare for success.
 We’ll build your claim, explain court rules, and guide you through the legal process.
 With over a century of collective experience, our attorneys know how to build your claim and manage it every step of the way.

 If you need an experienced trial attorney to help with your claim, contact us today for a free consultation.

 There are no guaranteed victories in court, but when you prepare for court, you’re improving your chances for success.
 Remember that judges, court staff, and lawyers are doing important work, but it’s also their job.
 Like everyone else, they want to do their jobs smoothly and efficiently.
 Help them do their jobs by properly preparing for court: